 The Solicitation Manager (Navigant Consulting) provides recommendations to the New Jersey Board of Public Utilities on the competitiveness of each Bid who will ultimately decide which bids will be awarded contracts.

-All materials required to submit a proposal can be found on the documents section of this website.
+Materials required to submit a proposal can be found on the documents section of this website.
 Submissions are accepted via the online form available via the Application Dashboard (Registration Required).

 RFP Schedule – Round 9

 |May 1, 2018||Release of RFP|

 |May 14, 2018||Optional RFP Overview Webinar (11:00 AM Eastern)|